-As of March 2021, there are three vaccines available in the United States.
-None of these have permanent FDA approval yet, but they’ve all been approved for emergency use.
+At the time of this blog being published in March 2021, there were three vaccines available in the United States.
+None of these had permanent FDA approval at the time, but they were all approved for emergency use.

 In the video below, Dr. Gray does a great job of explaining how the vaccines actually work and why they’re so effective.